madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

 import Mads
 ```

-Setup the working directory (it this case, the working directory is the location where this notebook is located):
+Setup the working directory (in this case, the working directory is the location where this notebook is located):

 ```julia
 cd(joinpath(Mads.dir, "notebooks", "model_diagnostics"))
 ```

-Create a problem dictionary (the dictionary is applied to store all the information about the model applied to deomonstrate the solution of the model diagonstic problem):
+Create a problem dictionary (the dictionary is applied to store all the information about the model applied to demonstrate the solution of the model diagnostic problem):

 ```julia